MDIL-SNU/SevenNet/README.md

 One GPU per MPI process is expected.
 The simulation may run inefficiently if the available GPUs are fewer than the MPI processes.

+> [!CAUTION]
-**PLEASE NOTE:** Currently, the parallel version raises an error when there are no atoms in one of the subdomain cells.
+> Currently, the parallel version raises an error when there are no atoms in one of the subdomain cells.
 This issue can be addressed using the `processors` command and, more optimally, the `fix balance` command in LAMMPS.
 This will be patched in the future.

 ## Future Works